AdobeDocs/commerce-operations.en/help/performance/application-server.md

 The Commerce Application Server for GraphQL APIs enables Adobe Commerce to maintain state among Commerce GraphQL API requests.
 The Application Server, which is built on the Open Swoole extension, operates as a process with worker threads that handle request processing.
 By preserving a bootstrapped application state among GraphQL API requests, Application Server enhances request handling and overall product performance.
 API requests become significantly more efficient.

-Application Server is supported on on-premises and Cloud Starter deployments only.
-It is not available for Cloud Pro instances during Beta.
-It is not available for Magento Open Source deployments.
+Application Server is supported on on-premises deployments only.
+It is not available on either Cloud or Magento Open Source deployments.

 ## Application Server architectural overview